fmcnab/meltPT/docs/source/installation.rst

 Linux/Mac
 =========

-We recommend running **meltPT** in a virtual environment.
+To avoid incompatibility issues with other packages you may have installed, we recommend running **meltPT** in a virtual environment.
 Start a terminal and
 enter:

 .. code-block:: console